Chapter 7. Monitoring your brokers

 7.2.1.
 Metrics overview Copy linkLink copied to clipboard!

-To monitor the health and performance of your broker instances, you can use the Prometheus plugin for AMQ Broker to monitor and store broker runtime metrics.
-The AMQ Broker Prometheus plugin exports the broker runtime metrics to Prometheus format, enabling you to use Prometheus itself to visualize and run queries on the data.
+You can use the Prometheus plugin for AMQ Broker to collect runtime metrics, which you can use monitor the health and performance of brokers.
+The AMQ Broker Prometheus plugin exports the runtime metrics in Prometheus format, enabling you to use Prometheus itself to visualize and query the data.

 You can also use a graphical tool, such as Grafana, to configure more advanced visualizations and dashboards for the metrics that the Prometheus plugin collects.